 As students, we overwhelm ourselves with distractions in the study environment.
-This comes in the form of friends, environmental sounds, visuals diversions, and our phones.
+This comes in the form of social connections, environmental sounds, visuals diversions, of which are all distractions that live on our phones.
 Some of these are quite realistically inevitable while others are very manageable.

 In today's educational environment, it has become almost impossible to work effectively without electronic devices.
 The use of laptops has maximized workflow efficiency for any subject and type of study.
 However, the advances in networked communication and design have introduced to students non-study-related apps that are incredible― but extremely distracting.
 These apps come from multibillion dollar companies such as Facebook + Instagram, Snapchat and Twitter.

 -Most students don't see the worth or don't have the willpower to do so.

 -Whether or not the phone is present or not is out of my control as the designer.

 While the presence of phones in any given individual's study space cannot be regulated, the limitations of what they can do with the device can be.